 Eating mostly seasonal produce will help ensure that produce remains as affordable and fresh as possible.
-Buying vegetables and fruits out of season usually means they were harvested in some other part of the country or the world, then shipped a long way to your local store.
-Produce begins to lose nutrients as soon as it is picked, so fresh is always best!
+Buying vegetables and fruits out of season usually means they were harvested in some other part of the country or part of the world, then shipped a long way to your local store.
+Produce begins to lose nutrients as soon as it is picked, so fresh is always best.

 Buying at farmers’ markets is the ideal way to get fresh produce.
 You’ll be supporting local farms by buying directly from a local farmer, just after the produce is harvested.
 However, not all vendors at a farmers’ market are organic, so it is best to find a stand or farm you know is certified organic.

 Many local farms have a Community Supported Agriculture (CSA) arrangement with the public, where you can purchase a share of a farm’s harvest each week.
 The farm may either deliver your produce to your home or to a designated community pick-up spot.
 Visit www.localharvest.org/csa to find a CSA in your area.

 Consider starting your own garden!
 No other source will give you food as fresh.
 Growing your own food will allow you to enrich the soil through composting and other means to ensure that your food is the most nutritious.
 However, gardening can take a good deal of work and getting proper rest is greatly important to a patient’s ability to heal.

 Here are a few tips to get you started and be sure to check out our blog with 6 Steps to Start a Garden:

 In the United States, small gardening businesses can set up your garden along with automatic watering systems and perform regular garden checkups so that you need only to harvest, eat and enjoy the produce.

 If space is an issue, there are vertical gardening systems that allow you to grow a good deal of produce in a very small space.